 As per usual, the experience was first tested on press and industry.
 With Virtual Reality goggles on, invited guests tasted Nicolas Feuillatte non-vintage Brut Réserve, non-vintage Brut Rosé, the 2008 Blanc de Blancs, and the 2006 Palmes d’Or.
-Immersed into the Nicolas Feuillatte virtual world, we were ‘shrunk’ to the size of a bubble, explored fairy castle towers and paradise-like gardens – the setting changed with every new champagne being tasted.
+Immersed in the Nicolas Feuillatte virtual world, we were ‘shrunk’ to the size of a bubble, explored fairy castle towers and paradise-like gardens.
+The setting changed with every new champagne being tasted.
 The visuals were exciting and gave a better flavour of what Feuillatte have in mind when crafting champagne.

-The imagery was indeed compelling but some guests admittedly couldn’t brush off the feeling that they were playing a booze-fueled computer game without any particular rules.
+The imagery was indeed compelling.
+However, some guests admittedly couldn’t brush off the feeling of playing a booze-fueled computer game without any particular rules.
 The goggles were bulky and heavy, pressing on the nose and obstructing the olfactory experience of otherwise exceptional champagne.
 Another inconvenience caused by the oversized goggles – sipping from the champagne flute required tilting the head all the way back and didn’t feel natural.

-The real tasting and best part continued one floor down – without goggles – where in addition we were presented with the 2008 Brut Millesime, the traditional blend of Pinot Noir Pinot Meunier and Chardonnay, and the 2006 Grand Cru Blanc de Blancs.
+The real champagne tasting – and the best part – continued one floor down without goggles.
+We were able to additionally taste the 2008 Brut Millesime.
+The traditional blend of Pinot Noir, Pinot Meunier and Chardonnay, and the 2006 Grand Cru Blanc de Blancs.
 In the champagne bar, all previously tasted champagnes tasted so much better.
 A second and third tasting confirmed the excellence of the 2006 Palmes d’Or that indeed deserves a golden palm leaf for its great taste.

-Introducing very vivid imagery during the champagne tasting, or any other tasting for that matter, will inevitably distract consumers from the gustatory (taste) and olfactory (smell) senses and should be carefully planned and executed.
-The representative of Nicolas Feuillatte later also confirmed this was the first virtual reality tasting in the world: “We wanted to try something different.”
+Introducing very vivid imagery during the champagne tasting, or any other tasting for that matter will inevitably distract consumers from the gustatory (taste) and olfactory (smell) senses.
+It should be carefully planned and executed.
+The representative of Nicolas Feuillatte later also confirmed this was the first virtual reality tasting in the world.
+“We wanted to try something different.”

 While I truly believe that there is a place for virtual reality in presentations, the VR enhanced champagne tasting would not be my first choice.
 Instead, some visitors voiced the opinion that they would prefer to see the vineyard and the journey of the champagne they were about to drink.
 This would allow customers to feel more engaged and invested in the brand and the ethos.

-Nicolas Feuillatte Champagne was founded in 1976 in the heart of the Côte des Blancs and is the youngest of the large Champagne houses.
+Nicolas Feuillatte Champagne was founded in 1976 in the heart of the Côte des Blancs.
+It is the youngest of the large Champagne houses.
 It is also the biggest growers’ brand, with about 4,500 contributors.
 Grower Champagnes are wines produced by the same estate that owns the vineyards from which the grapes come.
 Some of the big houses buy grapes from other parts of the region.